 Conway is a great stopping point for those en route to the coast after White Mountain National Forest.
 North Conway is a decent size town and has a few of the standard chain hotels:

-- Residence Inn by Marriott North Conway – this is an excellent choice for a stay in North Conway, less than 5 miles from the Kancamagus Highway east entrance.
+- Residence Inn by Marriott North Conway – This is an excellent choice for a stay in North Conway, less than 5 miles from the Kancamagus Highway east entrance.
 Each room in this hotel comes equipped with a coffee machine, fridge, stovetop, and dishwasher.
 The hotel helps guests start their day off right with a continental breakfast.

 - Comfort Inn & Suites – Comfort Inn & Suites is a hotel with spacious suites that are perfect for families.
 This hotel features excellent amenities that include free high-speed internet, a heated pool, and an exercise room.

-Things To Do In The White Mountains
+20 Best Things To Do In The White Mountains

 White Mountain National Forest offers many unique attractions from mountain peaks to glacier-carved gorges, waterfalls, and serene wilderness trails.